 - Try pet therapy.
 Specially trained pet therapists can provide a safe, trusted dog or cat for the older adult to pet or hold.
 While this might seem simplistic, the joy and relaxing effects of spending time with an animal can be significant.

 The trained caregivers at JFS Care are full of creative ideas to engage older adults of any ability level to make everyday life more fulfilling.
-Contact us online or call us at 213-383-2273 to connect with a trusted provider of in-home care services in Santa Monica and nearby areas.
+Contact us online or call us at 213-383-2273 to connect with a trusted provider of senior in-home care in Los Angeles and nearby areas.